github/opensource.guide/activities/citable-code/index.md

 ## Checking everything has worked

-Creating this new release should have triggered Zenodo into archiving your repository.
-Let's head back over to Zenodo to see what's waiting for us.

-Click the **Upload** tab from your Zenodo profile and you should see a new upload in the right-hand panel.
+Creating a new release will trigger Zenodo into archiving your repository.
+You can confirm that this process took place by click the **Upload** tab in your Zenodo profile.
+You should see a new upload in the right-hand panel.

 ![uploads](upload-tab.png)